Homemade Corn Dogs

 Great flavor – The exterior batter is full of great flavor, thanks to cornmeal, buttermilk, and a touch of nutmeg.

 It works with any size hot dog – Feel free to thread a full hot dog on the stick, or cut them into pieces for mini corn dogs.
+I like the size of halved hot dogs, cut through the middle (not lengthwise).

 Freezer friendly – I’ll share below how you can freeze these and reheat them, in case you want to make extra for another day.